Create your garden planting schedule!

 Example: You wanted to grow something after the beets were ready, which according to the seed packet was 55-65 days, but you didn’t allow added days for continued growth.
 You have baby beets but you need another couple of weeks before they become the larger size that you wanted.

 Your seed packets will tell you how many weeks the plants need to be before transplanting, but it won’t tell you how long they can be in the ground for before harvesting.

 Some veggies can be left in the ground and will continue to grow like carrots, parsnips, beets, swiss chard, kale plants.
 Other fruits and veggies need to be harvested promptly when mature.
 Some even need to be harvested every couple of days, otherwise they eventually go bad or go to seed on the plant.
-Tomatoes, green beans, cucumbers, melons are an example are a crop that need keeping an eye on and harvested when at peak ripeness.
+You’ll need to know when to pick green beans, cucumbers, tomatoes, and melons as they are all examples of crops that need keeping an eye on and harvested when at peak ripeness.
 Some crops, like cabbages, cauliflower or broccoli, will keep growing to a certain size but will eventually try and grow a flower.